 In colder climates, footers should be placed 12-18 inches deep into the ground past the frost line to ensure that the residual heat of the earth remains consistent throughout winter months and prevents soil from freezing beneath the footers.
 In mild winters, 6-inch footings past the frost line are generally sufficient.
 Read more on our page: How Far to Dig Below Frost Line.

-Please read our article about frost line depth by zip code, where you can see different values for different States.
+Please read our article about frost line depth by zip code, which shows different values for different States.

 You must dig below the frost line when installing a foundation or other underground structure to prevent damage from frost heaving.
 Frost heaving is a natural phenomenon when the soil freezes and expands in the winter.
 This expansion can exert significant pressure on underground structures, causing them to shift, crack, or collapse.